Channelside

 • Promote sustainable transportation alternatives such as the use of electric vehicles by providing on-site electric vehicle charging stations to accommodate 25% of the total parking, and sufficient infrastructure capacity for future accommodation for 100% of parking spaces

 • Removal of 800 public parking spaces will reduce the vehicles traveling to the site in the morning and leaving the site in the evening.
-Approximately 67 fewer vehicles will travel to the site during the morning peak hour and nearly the same number of vehicles will exit the site during the evening peak hour than what was the typical existing parking lot existing experience.
-Sufficient on site parking in new 400-space underground garage to suffice residential and commercial demands
+Sufficient onsite parking in new 400-space underground garage to suffice residential and commercial demands

 RESILIENCY